getodk/central-backend/docs/api.md

 ### For a draft form [GET /v1/projects/{projectId}/forms/{xmlFormId}/draft/dataset-diff]

-To know affected datasets and their properties by a draft form, use this endpoint.
+To know the Datasets and Entity Properties affected by a Draft Form, use this endpoint.

-This endpoint also returns `isNew` flag against each dataset and each of its properties.
-This flag is true only if the dataset/property is new and is going to be created by publishing the draft form
+This endpoint also returns an `isNew` flag against each Dataset and each of its Properties.
+This flag is true only if the Dataset/Property is new and is going to be created by publishing the Draft Form.

 + Response 200 (application/json)
     This is the standard response